 - 1 1/2 teaspoons pure vanilla extract

 - In a medium saucepan whisk together sugar, cornstarch, salt, milk, and egg yolks.
-Cook over medium-low heat, alternating whisking frequently, until the mixture is bubbling and thickened, about 8-10 minutes.
-Note: It will thicken more as it cools.
+Cook over medium-low heat, whisking occasionally (every minute or two), until the mixture is bubbling all throughout (this took 7-8 minutes for mine).
+Once bubbling, continue cooking for one to two additional minutes, whisking once or twice, but not too vigorously (this can break down the binding properties).
+At this point the pudding should be thickened but still pourable, it will thicken more as it cools.

 - Remove from heat and whisk in butter and vanilla extract.
-Place a fine mesh strainer over a large heatproof bowl.
-Pour the mixture through the strainer and into the bowl (Optional, to remove lumps.
-If you have no lumps, you can skip this step).
+OPTIONAL, to remove lumps: Place a fine mesh strainer over a large heatproof bowl.
+Pour the mixture through the strainer and into the bowl.
+Skip this step if you don't notice any lumps in your pudding.

-- Transfer the pudding from the large bowl or into individual serving bowls.
-Cool slightly, then cover with plastic wrap.
+- Transfer the pudding into a large bowl or into individual serving bowls.
+Cool until it is lukewarm, then cover with plastic wrap.
 Refrigerate for several hours or until chilled.